Liliyalexx/quiz_Game/README.md

 [Quiz Game](https://liliyalexx.github.io/quiz_Game/)

 Welcome to the **Quiz Game** project!
 This is a fun and interactive quiz application that uses AI to generate questions based on user-selected topics.
-The game includes a timer, character selection, and sound effects to enhance the user experience.
+The game includes a timer, character selection for the time, background music, and sound effects to enhance the user experience.

 ---